robzwolf/huffman/markdown_report.md

 > Initially, I generated the new code words by using strings and appending `"0"` or `"1"` to the code word, as required.
 Unfortunately, string concatenation is slow (because strings in Python are immutable) and so I switched to using a number (an `int`) to describe the code word.
 However, I found that this meant I lost leading zeros, so the code word `000110` would be stored as `110` in memory (decimal value `6`).
 To get round this issue, I prepended all my code words with a `1` while doing arithmetic (addition, left-shifting) and then stripped away the `1` when finally storing the code word as a string in my code words dictionary.

 Once we have a dictionary of bytes and code words, we iterate through the text file's contents and replace each byte with the code word associated with that byte.
-While some bytes (note that each byte is 8 bits long) were replaced with code words longer than 8 bits, the majority were replaced with code words fewer than 8 bits long, making the encoded text use fewer bits overall.
+While some bytes (note that each byte is 8 bits long) were replaced with code words longer than 8 bits, the majority were replaced with code words fewer than 8 bits long, making the encoded text use fewer bits on average.

 > While I originally used string concatenation as follows,
 > ```python